patrickmaynard/fun-with-users/README.md

 Nginx will run on port 8080 (see docker-compose.yml)

-To set up git hooks for running psalm on commit (maybe among other things):
+To set up git hooks for running psalm and tests on commit:
 ```shell
 chmod +x .githooks/*
 git config --local core.hooksPath .githooks/